lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

 ### How to do this
 0. LOCATE, REVIEW and TEST an existing DOCKER CONTAINER IMAGE
-   from a public container image registries such as...
+   from a public container image registries such as... by searching for the tool name (i.e. bamstats, samtools, etc...)
    - [DockerHub](https://hub.docker.com)
    - [Quay.io](https://quay.io/)
    - [Biocontainers](https://biocontainers.pro/#/)